31 Different Types of Wasps in Missouri

 Squarehead Wasps are most active during the summer months, from May to August.
 They can often be seen hovering around flowers in search of food.

-These wasps help to pollinate plants and play an important role in Missouri’s ecosystems.
-They are not aggressive and do not threaten humans, so they can be admired from a distance.
+They are not aggressive and do not threaten humans so that they can be admired from a distance.

 Leave a Reply